 “Oh, my goodness!”
 Nessa cried and ran toward him.
 “What happened?”

 “I . . .
 I fell through a hole in the hay loft, but my leg got caught on something as I fell, and it won’t come loose . . . although I don’t want it to come loose if I can’t get a better hold on this rope because I would fall to the floor on my head.
-I kept hitting this stick against the ladder, hoping someone would hear me.”
+I called and called for help until my throat hurt too much to keep calling.
+Then I kept hitting this stick against the ladder, hoping someone would hear me.”

 As she came closer, Nessa, realized the boy couldn’t be more than eight or nine years old.
 His tousledd blond hair hung down from his head as he hung almost upside down, and his face was dirty with smeared dirt and tears.
 “I’ll see what I can do to help you,” Nessa said, as she started to climb the ladder to the loft.